EdgeCaseBerg/sn/ch2.md

 "Anyway, I'll catch you later, got a big dinner planned tonight!
 The mayor's eating at my place!", his steps thundering down the hallway followed by the doors creak and slam, Clark exited the building.

-Remy rubbed his temples
+The apartment silent, Remy sat and rubbed his temples while he finished his breakfast.
+Clark's enthusiasm was overwhelming sometimes, especially in the morning.
+An alarm from his room interupted Remy's thoughts